 I have an old violin.
 What’s my violin worth?

 The best (and only) way to really determine the value of a violin is to take it to one or more reputable violin makers (or violin dealers) and have an expert look at it in person.
-They should be able to tell you in a matter of moments if it's worth much.
+They should be able to tell you in a matter of minutes if it's worth much.
 Many inexpensive, machine made instruments have fake “Stradivarius” labels inserted in them, so a label often has little meaning.

 Just a few of the many factors used in determining the value of an instrument include: whether or not the instrument is machine or handmade; who made the instrument (if it's handmade); the country or region the violin was made in; age of the instrument; sound quality, condition of the instrument; and previous repair jobs.
 Numerous other factors are also utilized, but again, only an expert can properly evaluate the worth of your instrument.